pschwede/AnchorBot/README.md

 The Idea
 --------
-I had the feeling that I should discribe this more and why I started this:
+I had the feeling that I should discribe this more and why I started this.

-I suppose, you have this situation almost everyday, and I made some review about this:
+I suppose, you have this situation almost everyday, so I made some review about this:

-Basically I started my browser to see what's going on.
-I usually iterated through a static list of bookmarks: news pages, blogs, forums, reddit, twitter and even some static html files and checked them for exciting stuff I should read, listen to, watch or bookmark for tomorrow.
+Basically I started my browser to see what's going on in the outside world.
+I usually iterated through a mostly static list of bookmarks: news pages, blogs, forums, reddit, twitter and even some static html files and checked them for exciting stuff I should read, listen to, watch or bookmark for tomorrow.
 You may see, that this takes a lot of time and although entertaining here and there, I felt like this was not ompletely worth the efford.
-Doing this every day just to satisfy my little addiction to good news wasn't making it any better.
+Also my observation of the Internet being used less and less productively didn't lift up my mood.

 Usually I've been flooded by tweets & articles that are

 * not your interest (Some software has been attacked, you don't use, etc.)
 * redundant (Many news sites tell the same story a little different so in the end you are confronted with them more than nessesary.
 Even if you're not